bede/kindel/README.md

 ## Issues
 Please let me know if you run into problems by opening a GitHub issue, [tweeting](https://twitter.com/beconstant) or mailing me via `b at bede dawt im`.
 - Conceived for use with highly diverse Hepatitis C populations – untested with anything larger
-- SAM/BAM files must contain an SQ header line containing the reference sequence length.
+- SAM/BAM files must contain an SQ header line containing the reference sequence length
 - Able to close gaps of up to 2x read length given adequate depth of coverage
 - Sometimes requires multiple runs to converge on an optimal consensus
 - Slow (10-20k records/s)